redis/redis-doc/topics/sentinel.md

 S1 with a priority of 10 and S2 with a priority of 100, so that if the master fails and both S1 and S2 are available, S1 will be preferred.

-For more information about the way replicas are selected, please check the **replica selection and priority** section of this documentation.
+For more information about the way replicas are selected, please check the [_Replica selection and priority_ section](#replica-selection-and-priority) of this documentation.

 Sentinel and Redis authentication
 ---